 The sidewalks in the central business districts of Vancouver are designed to be wide enough to allow enough room for walking traffic at the same time as local business and entertainment activity.

 Some activities require permits.
 Other activities are allowed, as long as guidelines are followed to keep our streets enjoyable and safe for the public.

 Explore streets and sidewalk uses

 Musicians, performance artists, and illustrators can showcase their talents on City streets and in parks.

 Enhance the street in front of your business or organization by creating a parklet for people to sit, relax, enjoy the city, and possibly become customers.
 Parklets are extended platforms over parking spaces that include benches, tables, chairs, and landscaping.

-If you are the owner of a business that serves food or beverages, you may provide seating for your customers on the sidewalk directly outside of your business.
 Businesses that install outdoor patio seating on their own property require a development services permit.

 Advertise events for free by hanging posters on the poster cylinders, installed on many lamp stands around the City.

 Businesses may place a sandwich board directly in front of their store on City property.

 To temporarily close off a portion of a street (up to one block) for construction or moving, apply for a street use and occupancy permit.